HPCRL/jstream_SpMM/README.md

 ## Artifact Evaluation Usage

-Use run.sh script to run benchmark for SC results and give the name of folder containing input files as parameter to the script
+Scripts require python3.
+Use run.sh script to run benchmark for SC results and give the name of folder containing input files as parameter to the script.

 ```